DSTV has held uncontested monopoly over South Africa’s paid TV market for many years.

 Sports are a huge incentive to remain a DSTV subscriber despite better online streaming options.
 DSTV subscriptions are easily down-gradable, however, and it will be interesting to see if consumers remain loyal to the broadcast company, or downgrade to the lowest package for sport channels before taking out a Netflix subscription.

-At R88 ($8 in America) a month with no additional fees, Netflix plans to remove its geo-blocking system, allowing all its operating countries access to the same content.
+At R165 a month with no additional fees, Netflix has removed its geo-blocking system, allowing all its operating countries access to the same content.
 With no schedule or ad breaks, Netflix gives subscribers access to thousands of hours with of content.

 Regardless of its hold on the sport market, DSTV will have to consider dropping monthly rates and restructuring its broadcast content in order to remain a major paid TV player in South Africa.